Try your 10 day trial now with Money Back Guarantee.

 Always wash the blueberries well before serving them to your furry friend to avoid any chemicals that they may have been treated with being ingested as they can cause a tummy ache.
 The best option is to choose organic fruits to minimise the possibility of such problems.

 You can give plain blueberries to your dog on their own or sprinkle them on top of their normal food for a bit of variety.
 Also, a cool trick in the summer is to keep some blueberries in the freezer and treat your four-legged friend to a nice, cold, refreshing treat.
 It’s a great way to combat a heatwave if you ever have to deal with one.

 If you are looking for healthy, delicious treats to give your dog, you should check out the ethically sourced, insect-based dog food and tasty dog treats we make here at Bug Bakes.
 From apples and carrots to beets and blueberries - we add high-quality fruits and vegetables to our recipe too.

 We can help you calculate exactly how much your dog should eat with our interactive questionnaire and create a unique dietary plan for your pup.

 Want to try our products first?
-Get your taster pack today.
+Get your 10-day trial today.